John M. B. Sill

-John Malhelm Berry Sill (November 23, 1831-1901) was American diplomat and educator who served as the United States Counsel-General to Korea, president of Michigan State Normal College (which is today known as "Eastern Michigan University"), and superintendent of Detroit Public Schools.
+John Malhelm Berry Sill (November 23, 1831 – April 6, 1901) was an American diplomat and educator who served as the United States Consul General to Korea, president of Michigan State Normal College (which was renamed as Eastern Michigan University), and superintendent of Detroit Public Schools.
 He also served as a regent of the University of Michigan.

+Early life

+Sill was born on November 23, 1831 in Black Rock, a small neighborhood near Buffalo, New York to parents of English descent whose ancestors arrived in 1637.
+When he was a child, Sill's parents moved to Michigan and later to Oberlin, Ohio, but soon moved back to Michigan and settled in Jonesville.
+Both of Sill's parents died on the same day when he was 11 years old, forcing Sill to work on a farm to earn enough money to attend school and purchase clothing and books.

 Educational career

-Sill began a career as a teacher when he was 18.
+Sill began a career as a teacher when he was 18 at a school in Scipio Township, Michigan.
+He progressed in this career, moving back to Jonesville and taking a position in Ypsilanti at age 21.
 When he was 22, he began studying at the State Normal School at Ypsilanti, graduating in 1854, the first man to have done so.
+Upon graduating, he was appointed as a professor of English language and literature at the school, and was made head of the department and principal from 1858 to 1859.
+In 1863, he was appointed as superintendent of Detroit Public Schools, but resigned soon after to become principal of Detroit Female Seminary, a position he held for ten years.
 In 1867, he was appointed a regent of the University of Michigan.
 He held this position through 1869.

 In February 1875, after the retirement of Duane Doty, Sill was elected by the Detroit Board of Education to be the superintendent of Detroit Public Schools.
 On July 28, 1881, the Detroit Board of Education approved Sill's plan to establish a normal school in Detroit, something that his predecessor had pushed unsuccessfully for throughout his tenure.
 That September, the Detroit Normal Training School for Teachers began offering classes at the city's only high school (located in the state's original capitol building).
 The school later became part of what is today Wayne State University.

 Sill served as Detroit superintendent until becoming president of Michigan State Normal College, a position he was elected to on July 22, 1886.
 He held the college's presidency until 1893.